nr431207/coding-challenge/README.md

 Design a schema in SQL to store the task list data.
 You can add the SQL code needed to create the schema to _schema.sql_.
 The schema should define all tables, columns, and constraints needed to store the task list data.

-### Document API

-In order to have a useful task list UX, the React app needs to be able to sync changes to a backend.
-Document what you think a well designed task list API would look like by listing the endpoints it'd be composed of and detailing the following for each endpoint:

-* HTTP method
-* URL
-* Request parameters
-* Response format

-You only need to document this API, there's no need to implement any sort of backend functionality.
-Please use _api.md_ to describe your design in whatever format you prefer.

 ## Getting Started